-In general, running a server in interactive mode (i.e.
+In general, running a server in the interactive mode (i.e.

-It's also easy to inspect server state or trace execution (e.g. using
+It's also easy to inspect the server state or trace execution (e.g. using

-To run server in the background instead of interactive mode,
+To run the server in the background instead of the interactive mode, use

 mongooseimctl start && mongooseimctl started.

-Why would we want to ever repeat tests?
+Why would we want to ever repeat the tests?